MooersLab/pymolsnips/README.md

 Emacs is also available for a number of software repositories.
 The homebrew repository for Mac OS is popular.
 The brew command is \mintinline{bash}{}.
-The resulting binary needs to be linked to an application in the Applcations folder.
+The resulting binary needs to be linked to an application in the Applications folder.